MinaGarss/TensorFlow-tutorials/README.md

 # TensorFlow-tutorials
-These Jupyter notebooks can help others who would like to get started with TensorfFow
+These Jupyter notebooks can help others who would like to get started with TensorFlow